gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-Now, the configurations are designed in such a way that a particular notation now provides its `Dependency` subtype:
+Now, the API is designed in such a way that a particular notation provides its `Dependency` subtype:

 ```kotlin
 testing {